groundhoggwp/holler-box/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9de-b4ff-4c66-a60b-2d04c7cc641d )

 == Changelog ==

+= 2.3.14 (2026-08-24) =
+* FIXED Editor preview not working when some browser extensions enabled.

 = 2.3.13 (2026-07-23) =
 * TWEAKED Percentages will now show up to 2 decimal places instead of a whole number.